-The Small Vessel Systems program leads to an Associate of Science degree that is offered jointly by Maine Maritime Academy in Castine and with The Landing School of Boatbuilding and Design in Kennebunkport, Maine.
+The Small Vessel Systems program leads to an Associate Degree that is offered jointly by Maine Maritime Academy in Castine in association with The Landing School of Boatbuilding and Design in Kennebunkport, Maine.
 Students spend one year at Maine Maritime Academy as residential students in Castine and one year at The Landing School in Kennebunkport.
 Students must meet admission criteria for both institutions to be accepted in this degree program.